python-jsonschema/jsonschema/docs/errors.rst

 Since our schema contained nested subschemas, it can be helpful to look at the specific part of the instance and subschema that caused each of the errors.
-This can be seen with the :attr:`~ValidationError.instance` and :attr:`~ValidationError.schema` attributes.
+This can be seen with the `ValidationError.instance` and `ValidationError.schema` attributes.

-With validators like :validator:`anyOf`, the :attr:`~ValidationError.context`
+With validators like :validator:`anyOf`, the `ValidationError.context`
 attribute can be used to see the sub-errors which caused the failure.
-Since these errors actually came from two separate subschemas, it can be helpful to look at the :attr:`~ValidationError.schema_path` attribute as well to see where exactly in the schema each of these errors come from.
-In the case of sub-errors from the :attr:`~ValidationError.context` attribute, this path will be relative to the :attr:`~ValidationError.schema_path` of the parent error.
+Since these errors actually came from two separate subschemas, it can be helpful to look at the `ValidationError.schema_path` attribute as well to see where exactly in the schema each of these errors come from.
+In the case of sub-errors from the `ValidationError.context` attribute, this path will be relative to the `ValidationError.schema_path` of the parent error.

 .. testcode::